Sumida City

 Chair Swing

 Chair Swing by Robert Hamilton, music by Robert Hamilton, 2022, 1 minute, black and white, stereo.
+Produced in Canada.

+Rhythmic ride on the giant Chair Swing.
 Shot at the Canadian National Exhibition in Toronto.

 Blokker

 Blokker is a purpose-built camera that uses AI to occlude faces.
-This project is one of a series of works reflecting on vision impairment and photographic memory.
+This project is one of a series of works reflecting on surveillance, vision impairment and photographic memory.

 It Took Forever to Fall Asleep (excerpt)